Logo Design Inspiration

 What Have We Learned Here?

-Logo design inspiration doesn’t have to be complicated, unless you are getting paid by the hour (or paying one of the top New York City graphic design agencies by the hour).
+Logo design inspiration doesn’t have to be complicated, unless you are getting paid by the hour.
 Otherwise, keep it simple.
 Logo design ideas are all around us, you just have to find a way to tap into them.
 Oh, and the best logo designs are always the cool logos.
 Good luck and have fun!